Termites

 Termites are known as "silent destroyers" because they can cause extensive damage without immediate signs.
 Infestations often go unnoticed until structural damage becomes apparent.

-What Kinds Of Termites Are There?
+What Kinds of Termites Are There?

-Subterranean Termites:
+Subterranean Termite

-Common in North America, subterranean termites build their nests underground.
+Common in North America, Subterranean Termites build their nests underground.
 They create mud tubes to access above-ground food sources and are responsible for significant structural damage.

 These termites infest dry wood and do not require contact with soil.
 They can be found in structural timber, furniture, and other wooden items.